 And here is our third closet that we used as a catch-all and “linen closet”.

-And here it is after the refresh.
+And here it is after the closet organization refresh.
 This closet is 100% better than before and provides so much function for our daily routine!
 In this closet, I organized our bed linens, towels and less frequently used clothing.

 Thanks for checking out the progress on our master bedroom, check in next week to see how I update our current IKEA dresser!